15.07.2022 | Where do the EU's green billions end up?

 Further requirements concern, for example, the extent of the methane emissions caused or the use of renewable and low-carbon molecules (biogas, hydrogen): as of 2026, at least 30% of the molecules used must be renewable or low-carbon, and from 2036 their share must be 100%.

-According to estimates by the gas industry, the demanding targets for gas-fired power plants can only be achieved if the gas-fired power plants are operated with renewable or low-carbon molecules and as combined heat and power (CHP) plants.
-While this is in line with the European Commission's goals of decarbonising the gas sector on the one hand and increasing the share of renewables in the building sector on the other, it is questionable whether sufficient green or low-carbon molecules, e.g. hydrogen, will already be available by 2026.
+According to estimates by the gas industry, these challenging targets for gas-fired power plants can only be achieved if the gas-fired power plants are operated with renewable or low-carbon molecules and as combined heat and power (CHP) plants.
+While this is in line with the European Commission's goals of decarbonising the gas sector on the one hand and increasing the share of renewables in the building sector on the other, there are doubts whether sufficient green or low-carbon molecules, e.g. hydrogen, will already be available by 2026.

-The delegated act would apply from January 2023.
+The delegated act will apply as of January 2023.

 In a delegated act, the European Commission is mandated by the European Parliament and EU member states to adopt legal acts in the form of an EU Regulation that serve to amend or supplement non-essential aspects of EU law, similar to an administrative regulation.
 Often, however, politically sensitive regulatory content - where no agreement can be found in the EU's ordinary legislative procedure - is outsourced to this so-called comitology procedure, as it takes place behind closed doors.